Conservation and Heritage Science

 A woman wears a white apron, in her hands she is holding a piece of paper that she is sewing

 Nicole Gilroy is the Head of Book Conservation.
 After a first degree in English Literature and Biology she began her conservation training at Camberwell College of Arts during which time she held internships at The National Archives, Trinity College, Dublin and the Oxford Colleges Consortium.
-On receiving her MA, she began working at the Bodleian on a postgraduate internship in 2001 and worked in a number of roles before taking on leadership of the Book Team when it was formed in 2011.
+Nicole began working at the Bodleian in 2001 and worked in a number of roles before taking on leadership of the Book Team when it was formed in 2011.

 Nicole has worked on the survey of manuscripts and printed books at St. Catherine's monastery on Mt.
-Sinai as part of the Ligatus team, and continues to work with Ligatus on the Linked Conservation Data Consortium.
-She sits on the Church of England's Conservation Committee for Sculpture and Furnishings, advising on book and manuscripts in the care of the Church.
-Her interests include the materials and production of parchment manuscripts and the development of conservation approaches and techniques through the history of the profession.
-Nicole is strongly committed to training the next generation of conservators and has hosted placements for students and apprentices since the creation of her team, as well as mentoring PACR candidates for her professional body.
-She is an accredited member of Icon.
+Sinai as part of the Ligatus team.
+She sits on the Church of England's Conservation Committee for Sculpture and Furnishings, and is a trustee of the Leather Conservation Centre.
+Her interests include textiles and parchment in libraries, and the development of conservation from craft to profession.
+Nicole is strongly committed to training the next generation of conservators: she hosts placements for students and mentors accreditation candidates for Icon.

 Articles and publications by Nicole Gilroy